ioos/ioos-atn-data/README.md

 # ATN-archive
-Code, documentation and issue tracking for NANOOS NCEI archiving
+Code, documentation and issue tracking for ATN NCEI archiving